-We are not fully insured against all hazards or operational risks related to our businesses, and the insurance we carry requires that we meet certain deductibles before we can collect for any covered losses we sustain.
+We are not fully insured against all hazards or operational risks related to our business, and the insurance we carry requires that we meet certain deductibles before we can receive reimbursement for any covered losses we sustain.
 If a significant accident or event occurs that is not fully insured, it could adversely affect our business.